-A robust and dynamic employee benefits program can help you attract and retain top talent within your industry.
-To set up a strong program you need to establish your budget, identify the benefits you want to include, and consider how you want the benefits managed (i.e., through a professional employer organization) before finalizing and rolling out the plan.
-You do not have to spend a fortune to create an enticing employee benefits package—you only need to make thoughtful, strategic decisions.
+Knowing how to offer employee benefits can help you attract and retain top talent within your industry.
+Providing benefits to employees requires you to establish your budget, identify the benefits you want to include, and consider how you want the benefits managed (i.e., through a professional employer organization) before finalizing and rolling out the plan.

-Now that you have decided to build an employee benefits program, you need to create a budget.
-Regardless of the types of benefits you provide, you’ll need to determine how much your small business can contribute toward a comprehensive employee benefits package.
-The least expensive are one-time items such as a company T-shirt or a lunch-and-learn series.
+The first step in any business decision is to determine the budget available.
+Regardless of the types of benefits you provide, you’ll need to decide how much your small business can contribute toward a comprehensive employee benefits package.
+The least expensive are one-time items, such as a company T-shirt or a lunch-and-learn series.
 The most expensive (and frequently most valuable to employees) are health-related benefits, like medical insurance, and long-term savings plans, like a 401(k).

 Essentially, this is a needs assessment—based on what the company can afford and the standard benefit offerings from employers.
-Many benefits are available as pretax options, lowering an employee’s overall taxable income.
-You can download our employee benefits program budget template and customize it to meet your benefits needs.
+Many benefits are available as pre-tax options, lowering an employee’s overall taxable income.
+You can download the employee benefits program budget template below and customize it to meet your benefits needs for an easy time assessing your budget.

 Employee Benefits | How It Works | Monthly Cost per Covered Employee |